AntonioTorres23/OpenGL_Notes/Geometry Shader.md

 }
 ```

 The contents of geometry shaders like these should be self-explanatory by now.
-Note that we're multiplying
+Note that we're multiplying the normal vector by a `MAGNITUDE` vector to restrain the size of the displayed normal vectors (otherwise they'd be a bit too large).